 Given Virgin Atlantic’s high fuel surcharges, a cabin upgrade is probably a better option.
 For one way from New York to the UK, an economy to premium economy upgrade is 17,400 miles, economy to Upper Class is 71,200 miles, and premium economy to Upper Class is 47,400.
 While not a fantastic value, you won’t be shelling out a ton of cash for the privilege of using your

 The Best Ways to Use Virgin Atlantic Miles

 Given the often ridiculous fees Virgin adds to its own flights, the best deals are found by booking with one of the carrier’s partner airlines.
 They are Delta, Singapore Airlines, Air New Zealand, Virgin Australia, South African Airways, ANA, Jet Airways, Air China, Hawaiian Airlines and Malaysia Airlines.

 The price to book partner awards through Virgin is typically comparable to booking through the partner’s own program.
 That’s opens up a lot options, particularly if you’re stuck with Virgin miles you don’t know what to do with.

 There are a few sweet spots too, particularly if you’re interested in premium class travel.
-You might even find yourself transferring points to Virgin Atlantic so you can take advantage of them.
+You might even find yourself transferring

 The major drawback of this approach is that Virgin’s website is woefully out of date.
 You cannot book partner awards online.
 You have to call Virgin Atlantic directly (U.S. residents can call 1-800-365-9500).